TechGrounds-Cloud8/cloud8-yismailmo/Week_1_work/02_Linux_1/Linux02.md

 The tilde (~) is used as an alias for your home directory.

 Requirements:

 Your Linux machine

-Exercise:
+# Exercise:
 Find out your current working directory.

 Make a listing of all files and directories in your home directory.
 You should see directories like ‘Desktop’, ‘Public’ and ‘Pictures’ among others.

 Within your home directory, create a new directory named ‘techgrounds’.

 Within the techgrounds directory, create a file containing some text.
-Move around your direc
+Move around your directory

 ![file directories in absolute&relative paths](https://github.com/yismailmo/TechGrounds-cloud8-cloud8-yismailmo/blob/main/00_includes/file%20directories.png)